intel/intel-inb-manageability/inbc-program/README.md

 ## SOURCE APPLICATION ADD
 ### Description
-Downloads and encrypts GPG key and stores it on the system.
+Downloads and encrypts GPG key and stores it on the system under <em>/usr/share/keyrings</em>.
 Creates a file under <em>/etc/apt/sources.d</em> to store the update source information.
 This list file is used during 'sudo apt update' to update the application

 ### Usage